-1) Title: Quantum Science (QS) -Computational Chemistry and Computational Physics
+1) Title: The 9th Quantum Science (QS) symposium

 Organizer: Taku Onishi, PhD (Chair), Mie University, JAPAN

-In previous Computational Chemistry (CC) symposium (2015-2019), interdisciplinary discussion was performed between different research fields such as computational chemistry, computational physics, theoretical physics and related experiment.
-In ICCMSE 2020, the title of 6th symposium is hence renewed as Quantum Science (QS) for further progress.
-The world class research will be presented by active chemists, physicists and biologists related to quantum science.
+Since ICCMSE 2015, interdisciplinary discussion has been performed between different research fields such as computational chemistry, computational physics, theoretical physics and related experiment.
+In Quantum Science (QS), the world class research will be presented by active chemists, physicists and biologists related to quantum science.